palrohitg/Algomaster/22 L22 Linked Lists/vikas1.md

 		// checking if the elements exists in the arrays or not ? if someone says yes the elements exists in the arrays then push that elements  into the min-heap
 		// next elements, next element index + 1
         if (smallest.elementIndex + 1 < arrays[smallest.arrayIndex].size()) {
+			// Just Increase the length of the arrays we have now in the index
+			// elements + 1,
+			// smallest.elementIndex + 1,
             minHeap.push(Element(arrays[smallest.arrayIndex][smallest.elementIndex + 1], smallest.arrayIndex, smallest.elementIndex + 1));
         }
     }